ActiveLoop vs Toloka

 - Who is it best for?

-- It is best for data scientists and ML engineers.
+- It is best for data scientists and ML engineers managing large unstructured datasets.

 - What is this tool?

-- Toloka is a platform for scalable data annotation and evaluation.
+- Toloka is a platform for scalable data annotation using a global crowd combined with automated quality control.

 - How much does it cost?